 Factors that could cause our actual results to differ materially from those in this Quarterly Report are any of the risks described in the Company's 2021 Annual Report.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.
-As of the date of this Quarterly Report, there have been no material changes to the risk factors disclosed in the 2021 Annual Report, except we may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.
+Below are material changes to our risk factors since our 2021 Annual Report for the year ended December 31, 2021.